ToniWonKanobi/theoveranalyzed.net/posts/2015/9/9/thoughts-on-apples-september-event.md

 ![][d 2]

 * **It's big.** Like, *really* [big][theverge].
 As a pure iPad, I don't really care about this[^prodef]
+* Purportedly, **4 GB RAM.** [If true][4gb], this is just as "big" of a detail as the iPad Pro itself is big.
+More RAM = more multitasking power = less random Safari page reloads

 * **Apple Pencil.** *This* is what makes iPad Pro compelling.

 	![][d 3]

 	Apple claims that this pointing device will have incredibly low latency, which should make drawing on the iPad Pro a completely different experience than the current state of drawing on iPad.
-The guys at [FiftyThree][fiftythree] are probably just now waking up from their [sherlocked][urbandictionary]-induced coma.
+The guys at [FiftyThree][fiftythree] are <del>probably just now waking up</del> [have woken up][ft] from their [sherlocked][urbandictionary]-induced coma.
 (I hope they survive.)
 [John Siracusa][hypercritical] has yet to give us his opinion on the stylus, but he doesn't have high hopes.

 * **Smart Keyboard.** This was necessary.
 If people are going to use their iPad Pro's as quasi-MacBook's, they need a keyboard.
 Dieter Bohn said that it [feels like][youtube] typing on the new [Retina MacBook][sixcolors 2].
 Quite impressive (or unimpressive if you hate the new MacBook's keyboard.
 I love it, so it's impressive to me.)
 I've used the Surface's soft keyboard, and it sucks.